dahas/f7k/README.md

     //...
 }
 ````
-The `AppController` hosts all the features you need throughout the whole app.
+The `AppController` hosts all the features and services that you need throughout the whole app (like Navigation Bar, Footer, etc.).

 ## Extend f7k with Services
 A Service is an Object that provides additional features and/or data.
 Most of the time you will retrieve data from a database table within a Service.

 To create a Service you simply create a Class in the `services` directory and inject it via an Attribute in the Controller where you need the Service.
-Name it `MyService.php`.
+Name yours `MyService.php`.

 ````php
 // services/MyService.php